Python basics#

 Note

-A string (str) is a considered a “collection” data type (Table 8) because a string is actually a collection of characters, rather than an atomic value.
+A string (str) is considered a “collection” data type (Table 7) because a string is actually a collection of characters, rather than an atomic value.
 For example, we can subset a string using slicing, as in x='Hello';x[:2] (see list slicing), as if the string was a list of characters.
-Although for our purposes in this book we are not going to split strings to “parts”, therefore practically treating them as atomic values, we still classified them as a “collection” data type in Table 8 for the sake of accuracy.
+Although for our purposes in this book we are not going to split strings to “parts”, therefore practically treating them as atomic values, we still classified them as a “collection” data type in Table 7 for the sake of accuracy.

 String length#